johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/performance.md

 > [!TIP]
 > There's no use in memoizing parsers for primitive values: while you _can_ wrap them in `memo`, memoization will not occur.

-For convenience, each higher order function (`union`, `object`, `arrays`, etc.) has a memoized counterpart, which lets you write just as compact code as you would with the non-memoized functions:
+For convenience, each higher order function (`oneOf`, `object`, `arrays`, etc.) has a memoized counterpart, which lets you write just as compact code as you would with the non-memoized functions:

 ```ts
 import {